Wuling Hongguang Mini EV: Indonesia

+The 5-door version was introduced in Indonesia as the Aira EV on 11 July 2026, and was then launched on 29 July 2026 at the 33rd Gaikindo Indonesia International Auto Show.
+Assembled locally at Cikarang plant, It is available with Standard Range and Long Range variants.

+The Toy Story edition was released at the 33rd Gaikindo Indonesia International Auto Show.
+Based on Long Range variant, it was limited run of 300 units.
+The decal stickers offered are different in each color: Black-painted colour carries the Woody character theme, light-brown colour carries the Buzz Lightyear character theme, and dark blue colour carries the Jessie character theme.

+According to SGMW Indonesia, the name Aira is portmanteau of the words "Air".

+Vietnam

+The 5-door version was launched in Vietnam as the Macaron on 15 July 2026, with 205 km and 300 km variants.

 Sales

 With six months in the market, the Mini EV sold 119,255 units in 2020, and ranked as China's and the world's second best selling plug-in car after the Tesla Model 3.

 In January 2021, according to the China Passenger Car Association (CPCA), the Mini EV topped new energy vehicles sales with 25,778 units, compared to the Tesla Model 3 with 13,843 units sold in China.

 The Mini EV listed as the world's top selling plug-in car in January 2021.